-A masquerade is a non-professional costume competition featuring costumes from comic books, movies, Japanese animation or video games.
+A masquerade is a non-professional costume competition featuring costumes from comic books, television series, movies, Japanese animation or video games.

-There are a limited number of entry slots.
+There are a limited number of entry filled on a first-come, first-register basis.
 No exceptions.

 There are two different entry categories: